ctimothy14/Google-Fiber-Project/README.md

 The team needs to understand how often customers call customer support after their first inquiry.
 This will help leadership understand how effectively the team can answer customer questions the first time.

 # Dataset
+The provided dataset is limited to the Quarter 1 of 2022.
 The data provided has been anonymized and approved by the Google Fiber Call Center team which includes:
 - Number of calls
 - Number of repeat calls after first contact